RyanCuber/PythonRobotCSublimeCompiler/README.md

 PythonRobotCSublimeCompiler
 ===========================

-Python script to Compile and Download RobotC Code from Sublime Text
+Python script to Compile and Download RobotC Code from Sublime Text.

+Must have pywin32 and sublime text and robotc.
+Useful tool for FTC coding.